-How will the new UK visa and immigration system impact engineering recruitment?
+Impact of UK visa and immigration system on engineering recruitment

 For many UK employers, one of the biggest unknowns in the Brexit process has long been the issue of access to labour.
 While the government has committed to ending free movement between the UK and the EU, not much has been announced on the precise nature of the rules that’ll replace it.